endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 <small>Added in Welcome 3.12-1 at 23-Apr-2021</small><br>
 A new function based API for defining personal commands is described below.

+Note: the drag&drop feature may not currently work with the new API.

 Personal commands user interface consists of the following functions:
 ```
 personal_commands_init       Determines how personal commands will be shown.